Cannabis Supply Chain Management and the Role of Data

 Where Cannabis Flower Goes After Leaving the Farm

-There are some cultivators who grow for themselves and package up their flower into pre-rolls and jars, ready for the end consumer.
+Some cultivators grow for their own brand and package up their flower into pre-rolls and jars.
 They can self-distribute directly to dispensaries or work with distributors to gain better exposure to retailers across their state.

 Other cannabis cultivators transfer their flower and/or trim to their manufacturing facility for value-add processing.
 A large amount of flower and trim produced by cultivators enters the wholesale market where bulk units can pass many hands before being packaged or extracted.